 I am a Climate Refugee

-A refugee from Hurricane Sandy shares his experience and discusses climate-related issues that will plague costal cities in the future.
+A refugee from Hurricane Sandy discusses climate-related issues that will plague costal cities in the future.

 I am a climate refugee, or at least, I was for nearly 2 weeks after Superstorm Sandy hit the NYC metro area.
 What is a climate refugee?
 It’s someone who’s been displaced due to the effects of climate change.
 Millions of people throughout NY, NJ and CT are now official members of this latest category of citizens.
 Climate change has been called a moral issue because impoverished nations are supposed to be the first impacted.
 Sandy illustrated that rich localities can easily become the Third World when the web of infrastructure we depend on collapses.
 It’s a good bet another Sandy will hit the region within five to ten years.
 It was the second hurricane to ransack the northeast in two years.
 Let’s hope the next downpour isn’t a category 3 or 4.

 The aftermath has brought about two major ways of looking at our future.
 One is to explore how the region can become more resilient and adaptive to climate change.
 The other calls for “rebuilding stronger than ever” and implementing sea walls to protect the Big Apple from surging water.
 Both paths are extremely challenging, because we are facing three-front fight.
 We have to adapt to how our footprint has already altered weather patterns.
 We have to muster the willingness to continue eliminating further damage to the climate, and we must unlearn what we think modern society is.
 Lastly, we have to do this as budgets and debt make it impossible for expensive solutions.